 The logical next step

 The directory assistance issue got me thinking.
 If something as ordinary as telephone assistance did not have everyone listed, what about the internet?
 Did you ever do a google search for your name?
 Take a minute and do this now.
 When I search Michael McCready, I get different results than when I search Mike McCready.
 If you have a common name or you do not come up, try searching your name plus lawyer or attorney.
 You need to make sure the contact information for you is accurate.
 As an aside, did you know that google tracks web sites by address?
 It is CRUCIAL that you you enter your address exactly the same on all websites.
 10008 S. Western Ave. is different to google than 10008 S. Western Avenue.
 Make sure your on-line contact information is accurate, consistent and up to date.

 What else did you find?

 Hopefully your google search of your name did not result in any unpleasant surprises.
 Whatever search results came up for you are also showing up for potential clients.
 Negative review?
 You need to address it.
 It doesn’t go away.
 Unflattering photo from Facebook?
 You need to delete it at it’s source and wait for it to fall in google’s ranking.

 Padding your search results

 Rather than wait for negative things to surface on the internet, be proactice in getting information on-line.
 Ask satisfied clients to post a review.
 We have a form e-mail which goes to satisfied clients (we make sure we are selective as to who we ask to write a review) with direct links to google+, yelp and avvo.com to post a review.
 When you do an internet search for your self or your firm, you want the results to make a good impression.

-We all get so busy in our practices that we forget about minor details such as directory assistance and internet searches.
+We all get so busy in our practices that we forget about minor details such as 411 and directory assistance and internet searches.
 Think these don’t make a difference?
 I guess you’ll never know what client or case you didn’t get.
 Take a few minutes after reading this, or have a staff member do it.